udacity/create-your-own-adventure/english/hawkstrider/tier1/tier2/tier3/tier4/tier5/tier5.md

-The hawkstrider steps closer then says:
+The hawkstrider looks around then says:

 "Rrrreaarrr.
 Urr."